-Select a pan that is about the same size as the surface unit.
+• Select a pan that is about the same size as the surface unit.

 NOTE: For best results and greater energy efficiency, use only flat-bottomed cookware that makes good contact with the surface units.
-Cookware with rounded, warped, ribbed (such as some porcelain enamelware), or dented bottoms could cause severe overheating, which damages the cookware and/or surface unit.
+Cookware with rounded, warped, ribbed (such as some porcelain enamelware), or dented bottoms could cause uneven heating and poor cooking results.